szymczakf/Computer-Graphics-Project-5/CG Project4/CG Project3/ReadMe.txt

-CG Project 4 Filip Szymczak
+CG Project 5 Filip Szymczak
-Vector Images
+Vector Images + 3D Sphere with Phong Shading

 To create new image, select the width and height and press "New".
 To draw a line/circle/polygon/rectangle/capsule, select the appropriate tool in one toolbox